atlas-bi/Tableau-Metadata-Exporter/README.md

 SSH_Username = "username"
 SSH_Password = "password"

+# admin account
 PSQL_Admin = '"host=host port=port dbname=database_name user=username password=password"'

-Sleep = number of seconds
+Sleep: int = 5 # number of seconds

 # this is the path to the psql executable on the Tableau server
 Path_to_PSQL = (